 On the other hand, the poor performance in Case II suggests that a wider and deeper NN is needed when we consider the large outputs directly.
-We thus increase the nodes of each hidden layer to 100 and use this complex NN with total 200 hidden nodes to approximate the relationship of the 8 inputs and 42660 outputs in Case II.
-This complex NN blows up its parameters (including weights and biases) to 4.3 million from 255 in Case I. To fit this wide NN and calibrate its large parameters, 20 training data are way too small to get a reasonable fit.
+We thus increase the number of nodes in each hidden layer to 100 and use this complex NN with a total of 200 hidden nodes to approximate the relationship of the eight inputs and 42 660 outputs in Case II.
+This complex NN dramatically increases its number of parameters (including weights and biases) to 4.3 million from 255 in Case I. To fit this wide NN and calibrate its large parameters, 20 training data are too few to get a reasonable fit.
 No matter how we adjust the NN hyperparameters, we cannot get a stable solution in training.
-We then increase the training data to 50, Figure 6(c) shows that the increased data greatly decrease the training and validation losses and the validation loss is slightly higher than the training loss, implying a good fit.
-Figure 7 indicates that the complex NN with 200 hidden nodes trained by 50 data in Case II significantly improves the prediction accuracy with the R^2 score of 0.73.
-However, Case II's predictive performance is still worse than Case I which has the R^2 score of 0.93.
-We keep increasing the training data (Ntrain) to 100 and 200 in Case II.
-Figure 6(d) and (e) indicate that the increase of training data brings the validation loss closer and closer to the training loss making the fitted NN represent the underlying sELM better and better.
+We then increase the number of training data to 50, and Fig. 6c shows that the increased number of data greatly decreases the training and validation losses; the validation loss is slightly higher than the training loss, implying a good fit.
+Figure 7 indicates that the complex NN with 200 hidden nodes trained by 50 data in Case II significantly improves the prediction accuracy with the $R^2$ score of 0.73.
+However, Case II's predictive performance is still worse than Case I, which has the $R^2$ score of 0.93.
+We keep increasing the number of training data $(N{\text{train}})$ to 100 and 200 in Case II.
+Figure 6d and e indicate that the increase in the number of training data brings the validation loss closer and closer to the training loss, making the fitted NN represent the underlying sELM better and better.
 Figure 7 shows that the nicely fitted NNs trained by large Ntrains lead to a high prediction accuracy.
-With Ntrain=100, the R^2 score is about 0.89, and with Ntrain=200, the R^2 score is up to 0.95.
-However, compared to Case I using 20 training data to get predictive R^2 score of 0.93, Case II uses near 200 data to get the similar accuracy, increasing 10-fold computational costs.
-Note that, each training data involves one sELM simulation and one regional sELM run takes about 24 hours on one processor.
-Thus, our SVD-based surrogate method greatly improves computational efficiency in the accurate surrogate modeling.
+With $N{\text{train}} = 100$ , the $R^2$ score is about 0.89, and with $N{\text{train}} = 200$ , the $R^2$ score is up to 0.95.
+However, compared to Case I using 20 training data to get a predictive $R^2$ score of 0.93, Case II uses nearly 200 data to get similar accuracy, increasing the computational costs 10-fold.
+Note that each training data point involves one sELM simulation, and one regional sELM run takes about 24 h on one processor.
+Thus, our SVD-based surrogate method greatly improves computational efficiency in accurate surrogate modeling.

-Our method, in the means of simplifying NN architecture through data compression, not only reduces the training data but also decreases the training time.
-Using 20 data to train a simple NN with 255 parameters, our method takes about 4 seconds.
-In comparison, the traditional surrogate method without data compression spends a great effort in training the complex NN with 4.3 million parameters.
-As shown in Figure 7, Case II takes 270 seconds to fit the NN based on 50 training data and 967 seconds for the 200 training data, showing a linear increase in computing time.
-The long training time leads to high computational costs in NN hyperparameter optimization where massive NN training are involved in searching the wide hyperparameter space for a high-performing NN model, as discussed in the following section 3.2.
+Our method, in the means of simplifying NN architecture through data compression, not only reduces the number of training data but also decreases the training time.
+Using 20 data to train a simple NN with 255 parameters, our method takes about 4 s.
+In comparison, the traditional surrogate method without data compression requires great effort in training the complex NN with 4.3 million parameters.
+As shown in Fig. 7, Case II takes 270 s to fit the NN based on 50 training data and 967 s for the 200 training data, showing a linear increase in computing time.
+The long training